MachuEngine/SpeechCommandTransformer/README.md

 # Project

 ## 📊 Speech Command Recognition with Transformer

+**This project uses only the encoder of the transformer to classify speech command.**

 This repository provides an example implementation of a Transformer-based speech command recognition model using PyTorch and torchaudio.
 It covers the complete pipeline to download, preprocess the Speech Commands dataset, train a Transformer model, and evaluate its performance.